-Creating a DB User Identified via Kerberos
+4.11.6.5 Creating a database User Identified via Kerberos

-Log into the Oracle DB system as the appropriate database user and open a database session as the DBA:
+1. Log into the Oracle database system as the appropriate database user and open a database session as the DBA:

-'''

-$ sqlplus / as sysdba
+\$ sqlplus / as sysdba

-'''

-On Oracle 12, you may wish to alter your session to create the user in one of the PDBs: SQL> alter session set container=MYPDB;
+2. On Oracle 12, to alter your session to create the user in one of the PDBs:

+SQL> alter session set container=MYPDB;

-Create the user that will connect to the DB using kerberos:
+3. Create the user that will connect to the database using Kerberos:

-'''

 SQL> create user krbdbuser identified externally as 'krbuser@BAR.COM';

-'''

-Grant the user privileges necessary for masking.
+4. Grant the user privileges necessary for masking.

-This example grants all privileges for the sake of simplicity:
+The following example grants all privileges:

-Oracle 11:
+Oracle 11

-'''

 SQL> grant all privilege to krbdbuser;

+• Oracle 12 (Customize permissions as necessary for your environment)

 '''

-Oracle 12: (Customize permissions as necessary for your environment).

-''' SQL> grant connect,resource to krbdbuser;
+SQL> grant connect,resource to krbdbuser;

 SQL> grant create tablespace, drop tablespace to krbdbuser;

 SQL> grant create table to krbdbuser;

 SQL> grant create sequence to krbdbuser;

 SQL> grant select_catalog_role to krbdbuser;

 SQL> grant unlimited tablespace to krbdbuser;

 SQL> grant select_catalog_role to krbdbuser;

+SQL> grant select_catalog_role to krbdbuser;

 SQL> grant alter system to krbdbuser;

+SQL> grant alter system to krbdbuser;

+SQL> grant sysoper to krbdbuser;

-SQL> grant dba to krbdbuser; '''
+SQL> grant dba to krbdbuser;

+'''

-Troubleshooting Tips
+4.11.6.6 Troubleshooting

-- Connecting via JDBC with Kerberos authentication from Continuous Compliance involves two steps a Kerberos login, followed by JDBC connect.
-A failure stack with an error in the login function indicates a misconfiguration on either the engine or KDC the engine hasn't even attempted to communicate with the database at that point.
-Failure stacks are saved in the debugging log for masking. - Login exceptions that mention a checksum error mean either the password or keytab supplied doesn't match the expected password/key on the KDC for the principal you're trying to use.
-Server Setup verifies that your keytab works at configuration time, but it could stop working if the key for your principal is updated on the KDC. - Prior to version 12, Oracle databases instances assume they can create/write a particular temporary file to store Kerberos credentials for the DB.
-This means if you attempt to run multiple kerberized instances of Oracle 11 on the same system or VM, and the databases run as different system users, the first Oracle instance that performs Kerberos auth will create and own this file.
+- Connecting via JDBC with Kerberos authentication from Continuous Compliance requires a Kerberos login, followed by JDBC connect.
+A failure stack with an error in the login function indicates a misconfiguration on either the engine or KDC - the engine has not attempted to communicate with the database at that point.
+Failure stacks are saved in the debugging log for masking. - Login exceptions that mention a checksum error mean either the password or key tab supplied does not match the expected password/key on the KDC for the principal you are trying to use.
+Server Setup verifies that your key tab works at configuration time, but it could stop working if the key for your principal is updated on the KDC. - Prior to Oracle 12, Oracle databases instances assume they can create/write a particular temporary file to store Kerberos credentials for the database.
+This means if you attempt to run multiple Kerberized instances of Oracle 11 on the same system or VM, and the databases run as different system users, the first Oracle instance that performs Kerberos authentication will create and own this file.
 Kerberos authentication will fail to function on all other instances.

-4.11.5.2 MS SOL Server
+4.11.7 MSSQL Server and Kerberos